ocaml-sf/learn-ocaml/docs/tutorials/step-7.md

 exception OutOfRange of int
 ```

-For the first graded function, we want to be sure the student funtion
+For the first graded function, we want to be sure the student function
 returned both the right `Ok` output and the right exception with its
 is correct argument.
 The predefined tester that compares both possible
 results with `Pervasives.compare` function is called `test`.
 This is